radian-software/straight.el/README.md

   change the logic, this version value must be changed.
-If this function is defined, then `straight.el` automatically and transparently caches calls to `straight-recipes-NAME-retrieve` within a single [transaction][#user/transactions], using your version value (and detection of modifications to the recipe repository) to decide when to invalidate the cache.
+If this function is defined, then `straight.el` automatically and transparently caches calls to `straight-recipes-NAME-retrieve` persistently, using your version value (and its detection of modifications to the recipe repository) to decide when to invalidate the cache.
 * Call `straight-use-recipes` with the recipe for your recipe repository.
 Make sure to include `:no-build` in the recipe, unless you also want to use the recipe repository as an executable Emacs